 In the absence of a resource grab, not even latent grievance causes war.
 But when self-affirmation turns into self-centredness, when diversity is turned into a proxy for tribalism that justifies taking resources from another tribe without negotiating – this causes war.

-War is caused by selfishness, by ideas that are about 'me'.
-Whereas religion - all the religions, not just the ones in fashion in the West - is about the opposite of that, about 'we'.
+War is caused by selfishness, by ideas that are about ‘me’.
+Whereas religion – all the religions, not just the ones in fashion in the West – is about the opposite of that, about ‘we’.
 The highest figures of every religion are venerated for embodying precisely this.
-And if their view does not overrule lesser ranking figures in their respective religions, are we not being dishonest?
+And if their view does not overrule lesser ranking people in their respective religions, are we not being dishonest?

 But the hearts must want to come.
 The wounds of the past can only be laid down together, when the groups are so sick of living this way that every one sweeps aside their grievances for the future, and puts to rest the ghosts where they belong.

 * Later that night, I regretted it very much.
 It was the one and only time I had digestive issues in India.
 But this is why you bring a properly stocked travel med kit.

 ** Green is often associated with Islam, because tradition has it that it was Prophet Muhammad’s favourite colour.
 It is also associated with luxury due to the rarity of greenery in the desert, hence featuring often in Qur’anic descriptions of Paradise luxuries.

 ^ Arabic: God is (the) Great(est)

 Carbon offsetting information to Varanasi, India

 A return flight between Kuala Lumpur and Varanasi via Delhi produces carbon emissions of approximately 3,573 lbs CO2e.
 It costs about $18 to offset this.

 If you’re in Varanasi, Sarnath is a great day trip, and gives you an appreciation for India’s religious diversity.